 Colour of eggs: Brown.

 When managed as a layer, with commercial feeds, rainbow roosters will lay 160-180 eggs in 72 weeks (16 months).
 The layers start laying at 160 days (5 months).
-At the end of lay the birds weight about 3kgs.
+At the end of lay, the bird’s weight is about 3kgs.
 The average egg weight is 60 grams.
 Rainbow roosters will start laying at 5 months and lay continuously for 10 months.

 Advantages of Rainbow Roosters